GabeScott/standard-works-vault/General Conference/1975 April - To Bear the Priesthood Worthily.md

 “Following a custom of the day, Lord George went down to Mr. Aeneas in Bond Street, London.
 Aeneas made waxen masks for people, and his skill was so art-perfect that the person’s identity was completely hidden.
 As proof of his skill, it is said that many spendthrift debtors, equipped with his masks, could pass among their creditors unrecognized.
 Aeneas went to his storeroom, selected a mask, heated it over a lamp, fixed it to Lord George’s face; and when Lord George looked in the glass, he had the face of a saint who loved dearly.
 So altered was his appearance that Jenny Mere was soon wooed and won.

 “He bought a little cottage in the country, almost hidden in an arbor of roses, with a tiny garden spot.
 From then on his entire life changed.
 He became interested in nature; he found ‘sermons in stones, books in brooks, and good in everything.’
-Formerly he was blasé and life had no interest for him; now, he was engrossed in kindliness, and the world around him.
+Formerly he was blasé and life had no interest for him; now, he was engrossed in kindliness, and the world around him.

 “He was not content with starting life anew, but tried to make amends for the past.
 Through a confidential solicitor he restored his ill-gotten gains to those whom he had cheated.
 Each day brought new refinements to his character, more beautiful thoughts to his soul.